grobelDev/grobel.dev/server/articles/react-cloud-run.md

 ---
-title: Setup Google Cloud Run with Create-React-App and Continuous CI/CD via Google Cloud Build for Virtually Free
+title: Setup Google Cloud Run with Create-React-App and Continuous CI/CD via Google Cloud Build at Virtually Zero Cost
 description: Learn how to setup Google Cloud Run with a containerized Create-React-App application complete with a continuous CI/CD pipeline that triggers a Google Cloud Build pipeline on every Github commit.
 At virtually zero cost.
 slug: react-cloud-run
 ---